jgbarah/evaluating-foss-projects/evaluation_models.md

 |    7 | Adoption      |      8% |
 | Total |              |    100% |

-leaving out five criteria: Quality, Performance, Scalability, Architecture and Modularity.
+leaving out five criteria: Quality, Performance, Scalability, Architecture, and Modularity.

 In the following step, each criteria is evaluated on its own.
 As an example, for the evaluation of the functionality, a list of 27 standard functionality items (that include from discussion forums to surveys or automatic testing) are included, which have been obtained from the edutools.info on-line portal.
 Depending on the grade of its completeness, each functionality is scored and weighted from 1 to 3 as shown in the following table.
 Additional 8 extra functionalities (such as LaTeX support or the inclusion of video) are rated in the same fashion.